Review the latest information on visitor policies, safety procedures, vaccines and more in the COVID-19 Resource Center.

 Dr. Mueller’s clinical interests include treatment of urinary incontinence, pelvic organ prolapse, fecal incontinence, complex urinary and rectal fistulas, and mesh complications.
-She has worked with expert pediatric surgeons to develop a nationally recognized program, The Transition Urogynecology Clinic for Women with Congenital Anomalies, to care for young women with complex congenital anomalies.
+She has worked with expert pediatric surgeons to develop a nationally recognized program, the Collaborative Advanced Reconstructive Evaluation (CARE) Clinic, to care for young women with complex congenital anomalies.
 Increasing numbers of women who underwent complex surgery for cloacal and bladder exstrophy are transitioning to adulthood with unique urologic, obstetric, and gynecologic needs.
 Dr. Mueller is on staff at Ann & Robert H. Lurie Children’s Hospital as well as Northwestern Medicine.

 She is also studying outcomes of sacral neuromodulation on fecal and urinary incontinence.
 She is enthusiastic about surgical education and is currently a member of the Robotic Education Curriculum Committee as well as the MS 4 Clerkship Director.